AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

+   * 12 June (Th): No garage due to an internal development day (or maybe one or two people hanging out, but limited support).
    * During the high summer (~july) there are usually people around, but we don't make promises for any given day.
 Try to join and see.
 July 7-18 seems to be the time with the fewest staff